Are you OK with cookies?

 Denise: (00:05)

 Hi, I’m Denise.
 I’ve worked here for 31 years as a team manager on the food section, and I’ve been a magistrate for the last 11.
 We deal with a variety of cases in magistrates court.
 We deal with 96% of all cases that come through the court system.
-We deal with anything from non-payment of council tax, non-payment of TV licenses, domestic violence, indecent exposure, animal cruelty, burglary, and obviously theft from shops as well.
+We deal with anything from non-payment of council tax, non-payment of TV licences, domestic violence, indecent exposure, animal cruelty, burglary, and obviously theft from shops as well.
 Obviously, I work in a shop, so my employees allow me 15 days a year to do my magistrate duties.
 But I do do some on my days off as well.
 15 days a year fully covers my 26 sittings that I’m asked to do.

 Richard: (00:52)